Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Ball State Stats and Trends

-- Ball State is 0-2 against the spread and 1-2 overall when the team amasses more than 277.8 yards.
+- When Ball State piles up more than 277.8 yards, the team is 0-2 against the spread and 1-2 overall.

-- The Cardinals have turned the ball over two more times (7 total) than the Black Knights have forced a turnover (5) this season.
+- This year the Cardinals have turned the ball over seven times, two more than the Black Knights' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.